ruby-on-wheels/ruby-on-wheels.github.io/_posts/2020-01-26-crossing-spain.md

 ![Parking lot near Barcelona](/assets/images/IMG_6687.jpg)

-The area was perfect to spend a couple of days in Barcelona.
+<span id="soccer-field-barcelona">The area was perfect to spend a couple of days in Barcelona</span>.

 ![Area around the parking lot](/assets/images/IMG_6696.jpg)